Trivernis/mediarepo/README.md

 - - -

-This repository contains a media repository daemon that allows one to manage their media.
+Mediarepo is a tool for managing media files.
+It works similar to image boards (boorus) as it allows one to assign tags to media entries and search for entries by using those tags.
+It is heavily inspired by [hydrus](https://github.com/hydrusnetwork/hydrus/).

 ## Usage